Școala Superioară de Aviație Civilă Flight 111: Accident

 The aircraft, property of the Superior School of Civil Aviation in Romania, took off at 13:35 from Aurel Vlaicu International Airport in Bucharest and was bound for Oradea International Airport, where it should have landed at 16:35.
-The flight was a humanitarian mission and was crewed by a 55-year-old with 16,000 hours flying experience and a copilot.
-On board were a doctor from Fundeni Hospital, one from Elias Hospital, one from Saint Mary Hospital, another from a hospital in Beiuș, and a student at the Military Medical School in Bucharest.
+The flight was a humanitarian mission and was piloted by Răzvan Petrescu.
+On board were Dr Radu Zamfir from Fundeni Hospital, Dr Valentin Calu from Elias Hospital, Dr Cătălin Pivniceru from Saint Mary Hospital, Dr Sorin Ianceu from yjr municipal hospital in Beiuș, and Aurelia Ion, a student at the Military Medical School in Bucharest.
 The team were to collect organs from a donor for a transplant operation.

 The accident happened in poor weather conditions and the crew was flying according to instrument flight rules.

-One of the passengers reported the crash at 16:16 in a telephone call to the 112 emergency service.
-The Inspectorate for Emergency Situations Alba, part of Romanian General Inspectorate for Emergency Situations and the team of Salvamont Cluj was assigned to the rescue operation.
-The rescue team had difficulty finding the crash site, they did not know the precise location and the area was covered in snow and thick fog.
+One of the passengers, Dr Zamfir, reported the crash at 16:16 in a telephone call to the 112 emergency service.
+The Inspectorate for Emergency Situations Alba, part of the Romanian General Inspectorate for Emergency Situations and the team of The National Association of Mountain Rescuers of Romania (Salvamont) headquarters of Cluj was assigned to the rescue operation.
+Over 70 firefighters and policemen from the counties of Cluj, Bihor, and Alba and approximately 200 locals took part in the search for the wreck.
+The rescue team had difficulty finding the crash site: they did not know the precise location and the area was covered in snow and thick fog.
 Because of the fog, the SMURD helicopter from Mureș could not be used.
-Over 70 firefighters and policemen from the counties of Cluj, Bihor, and Alba and approximately 200 locals took part in the search for the wreck.

-The pilot and the student died and the copilot was in a critical state, three of the doctors had multiple bone fractures and one had no severe wounds.
+The pilot and the student died and the copilot was in a critical state, doctors Valentin Calu, Cătălin Pivniceru e Sorin Ianceu had multiple bone fractures; Dr Zamfir had no severe wounds, and was able to help other survivors.
 All injured were taken to the Emergency Hospital in Cluj (Spitalul Clinic Județean de Urgență Cluj) and were admitted to the Intensive Care Unit.

+Search operations

+Emergency search and rescue services were delayed because they did not receive the proper coordinates of the crash site.
+The ELT distress beacon operated correctly, but search and rescue services could not locate the beacon on the ground, on 121.5 MHz.
+Moscow Mission Control Centre said that they did not receive any signal from Romania on 406 MHz during the incident.